jkrumbiegel/Chain.jl/README.md

 ```

 For debugging, it's often useful to look at values in the middle of a pipeline.
-You can use the `@!` macro to mark expressions that should not pass on their result.
+You can use the `@aside` macro to mark expressions that should not pass on their result.
 For these expressions there is no implicit first argument spliced in if there is no `_`, because that would be impractical for most purposes.

 If for example, we wanted to know how many groups were created after step 2, we could do this: